Robotic Processing Automation

 For your satisfaction, Docsumo gives you the option to delete data from its servers (instantly or periodically) once data processing is complete.
 Its advanced user management also empowers you to keep an eye on who can access your data.

-4. Built for various businesses
+4. Built for Various Businesses

 Docsumo promises to achieve 98% accuracy during information capturing and processing in one go.
 It has considerable experience in working with clients in financial services, commercial real estate, accounts payable, lending, insurance, and logistics.